boots-edu/textbook/source/original/week9.md

   * <br/> \(has no body\, so no closing tag
 * These tags can be nested inside of each other
   * \<span>Hello \<button>Click\</button></br>\<span>World\</span>
-* If a tag is inside another tag\, it can be affected by the parent’s size\, position\, and style\.
+* If a tag is inside another tag\, it can be affected by the parent's size\, position\, and style\.

 __Topic: Basic Web Development__